ascoderu/lokole/README.rst

 starting up the server.
 The makefile will automatically install all required dependencies into a virtual environment and set up some dummy environment variables for local development.
 The server will automatically reload whenever any of the Flask code or Jinja templates are changed.
+To play with the Lokole functionality, you can either register new user accounts from within the app, or log in as an admin with the username ``admin`` and the password ``123456``.

 .. sourcecode :: sh

   make tests
-  make server
+  make admin-user server
   make worker
   make cron